edgar595/projects-python/README.md

 - **Description**: This project involves analyzing tweet data to classify sentiments using natural language processing (NLP) techniques.
 It includes data collection, preprocessing (tokenization, stop word removal, etc.), feature extraction using TF-IDF, and classification using BERT analysis and also Vader.
 The project results are displayed using a dash app.
 - **Technologies**: Python, NLTK, Scikit-learn, BERT, dash
 - **Folder**: tweet-sentiment-analysis

+## 7. Kenyan Law PDF Analysis

+- **Objective**: Extract and analyze text from the Constitution of Kenya PDF.
+- **Description**: This project involves extracting text from the Constitution of Kenya PDF, identifying chapters and their titles, retrieving chapter content, summarizing text, and searching for specific legal provisions.
+It uses PyPDF2 for text extraction, regular expressions for pattern matching, and transformers for summarization.
+The project provides a comprehensive analysis of the constitutional text.
+- **Technologies**: Python, PyPDF2, Regular Expressions, Natsort, Transformers
+- **Folder**: `kenyan-law-analysis`